 For a universal live stream (stream packaging live), one or both of the following symptoms may show:

 the HLS stream displays green screen or artifacts

 Applies To Stream Packaging (THIS IS WHAT DACAST USES)

 This occurs if the encoder is sending in Out of order timestamps.

-That is, if the encoder is sending a number of packets (let’s assume 10) each of these have a timestamp.
+That is if the encoder is sending a number of packets (let’s assume 10) each of these has a timestamp.
 This timestamp value should always be increasing.
 If these values are not in order, there can be complications during playback.
 Media Services Live for Stream Packaging requires FLV timestamp data from the RTMP encoder to be in increasing order regardless of types (audio/video/metadata/etc.).